+Cove Street's Management Assessment Framework (cont.)

+- ▶ Now, the hard aspects to assess:

+- Integrity of management

+- True motivations

+- Relationship with the Board

+- True skillset(s)

+- Willingness to stay in the role

+- Feel free to use this presentation as a checklist when you first approach a potential investment

-Cove Street's Management Assessment Framework (cont.) $\blacktriangleright$ Now, the hard aspects to assess: Integrity of management ► True motivations Relationship with the Board True skillset(s) ► Willingness to stay in the role Just because it is hard doesn't mean you can ignore it!
+- Just because it is hard doesn't mean you can ignore it!